karlyndiary/Mavens-Pizza-Sales-Insight/README.md

 JOIN pizza.dbo.order_details od ON o.order_id = od.order_id
 JOIN pizza.dbo.pizzas p ON od.pizza_id = p.pizza_id;
 ```
-Average order value is $38.31.
+The average order value is $38.31.

 ### 12. What is the average price per pizza?
 ```
 SELECT ROUND(AVG(price),2) AS average_price_per_pizza
 FROM pizza.dbo.pizzas;
 ```
-Average price per pizza is $16.44.
+The average price per pizza is $16.44.

-### 13. How many orders in total?
+### 13. How many orders are in total?
 ```
 SELECT count(order_id) AS no_of_orders
 FROM pizza.dbo.orders;
 ```
-Total number of orders is 21350.
+Total number of orders is 21,350.

 ### 14. What is the quantity of pizzas sold?
 ```